 Opex in the Southwest submarket is still not as high as the CBD, but is slightly higher historically than the Northwest.
 Because development in the Southwest is somewhat limited due to zoning and environmental concerns, many buildings in the submarket are older and slightly less efficient than what would be found in new construction.
 This results in higher CAM fees and, in turn, higher opex.

-If a 10,000 sf tenant were to lease space in the Southwest today, they would pay roughly $155,500 in opex per year.
+If a 10,000-square-foot tenant were to lease space in the Southwest today, they would pay roughly $176,500 in opex per year.

 Southwest Austin is often considered to be the most beautiful of Austin’s submarkets due to its prime location in the Texas Hill Country, and has historically attracted tenants wishing to be close to downtown but wanting to avoid the high costs that a CBD office brings with it.
 Although the Southwest has historically seen higher rental rates than the Northwest, they are still far below rental rates in the CBD.